ivan-berlocher/la-lyvanie/phd-package/05-email-template-en.md

 Dear Professor [NAME],

-I'm reaching out about potential PhD collaboration opportunities in your lab, in the area of cognitive architectures and formal representations for AI reasoning.
+I'm reaching out regarding potential PhD collaboration opportunities in your lab, in the area of cognitive architectures and formal representations for AI reasoning and AI systems.

 I have developed a functioning cognitive kernel, **Harmonia**, which is implemented and currently running end-to-end (perception → intent representation → reasoning/memory → action → trace).